-Welcome to the Chemical and Petroleum Engineering Graduate Program
+Welcome to the

+Chemical and Petroleum Engineering

+Graduate Program

-The Chemical & Petroleum Engineering (CPE) Graduate Program at The University of Kansas provides an in-depth, academic understanding of chemical and petroleum engineering for students who plan to have careers in academia, research and development, or in their related professional industries.
-Our department offers a Master of Science Degree (MS) in either Chemical Engineering or Petroleum Engineering and a Doctor of Philosophy (Ph.D.) in Chemical and Petroleum Engineering.
+The Chemical & Petroleum Engineering Department (CPE) at The University of Kansas provides an indepth, academic understanding of chemical and petroleum engineering for graduate students who plan to have careers in academia, research and development, or in their related professional industries.
+We offer Master of Science Degrees (MS) in either Chemical Engineering or Petroleum Engineering and a Doctor of Philosophy (Ph.D.) in Chemical & Petroleum Engineering.

-In the Master of Science programs, the primary emphasis is on formal course work in engineering and related subjects.
+In the Master of Science programs, the primary emphasis is on formal coursework in engineering and related subjects.
 Students take a sequence of core courses in heat, mass and momentum transport, thermodynamics, reaction kinetics, applied mathematics, reservoir engineering, and petroleum recovery.